girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Libraries.md

 -  Float
 - Position

-6. **De Style CSS:** Destyle CSS is a library which allows you to reset your HTML hence giving you a clean state for your web project.
-- It let's you return line-height and font-size to its original state.
-- It's also offers a blank canvas for specific web projects and applications.
+6. **Foundation :** This is the library which offers most advanced responsive front-end framework in the world and it's go naturally with the Rails framework.
+- It provides Full tooling.
+- It provides extreme flexiblity.
+- Foundation library also have awesome training and consultance.
+- It have many things other than UI components like form-validation, right-to-left support, responsive embeds.

-7. **Ionic :**  This is the library which more concentrated about the UI development , It have so much utilities Headers,Buttons and customized text.
+7. **Ionic :**  This is the library which more concentrated about the UI development , It have so much utilities like Headers,Buttons and customized text.
 - It can work on cross-platform hence make development easy .
 - The native intigration of the ionic library is very much useful in environment like react,vue and angular.
 - The prototyping is easy, very quick, and with easy implementation.